-- ▶ Approve a process for the development and periodic review of program policies for the WCB - ▶ Determine and approve program policies\ of the organization - Make recommendations to the Governor in Council for legislative changes and creation of regulations under s.
-184 of the Act

-- ▶ Contribute to other pieces of legislation as appropriate - ▶ Approve governance policies in areas relating to the Board's stewardship responsibilities ( see section on Board Governance later herein) - Delegate operational policy development and approval to the CEO - ▶ Ensure that systems are in place to: (a) identify the need for policies: (b) review and monitor the effectiveness of WCB policies; and (c) report on compliance with WCB policies - ▶ Approve entering into agreements with the Government of Canada or workers' compensation boards in other jurisdictions - \ A "program policy" is a policy made by the Board of Directors pursuant to s.
+- Approve a process for the development and periodic review of program policies for the WCB - Determine and approve program policies\ of the organization - Make recommendations to the Governor in Council for legislative changes and creation of regulations under s.
+184 of the Act - Contribute to other pieces of legislation as appropriate - Approve governance policies in areas relating to the Board's stewardship responsibilities ( see section on Board Governance later herein) - Delegate operational policy development and approval to the CEO - Ensure that systems are in place to: (a) identify the need for policies: (b) review and monitor the effectiveness of WCB policies; and (c) report on compliance with WCB policies - Approve entering into agreements with the Government of Canada or workers' compensation boards in other jurisdictions - \ A "program policy" is a policy made by the Board of Directors pursuant to s.
 183 of the Act.

-Roles of the Board Roles of the CEO Policy-Making: Approve a process for developing program policies for the organization Approve a process for periodically developing/reviewing WCB priorities for legislative or regulatory changes Ensure recommended legislative and regulatory changes are consistent with the strategic direction of the organization and the WSIS Policy-Making: Create the process for developing program policies, for Board approval Recommend program policies for the consideration of the Board Advise the Board on issues arising from legislation and regulations and recommend changes for the consideration of the Board Recommend inter-jurisdictional agreements for Board approval Decision-Making: Approve program policies Approve recommendations to government for legislative or regulatory changes Approve entering into inter-jurisdictional agreements Decision-Making: Implement the approved policies Implement inter-jurisdictional agreements Monitoring: Receive annual report from CEO re compliance with statutory (Workers, Compensation Act) compliance (en route to inclusion of that information in WSIS report) Exception reporting through CEO Reports at Board meetings of any significant actual or anticipated non-compliance with any legal or regulatory requirement, any Board program policy or inter-jurisdictional agreement Monitoring: Regular monitoring of legal and regulatory requirements, program policies and interjurisdictional agreement implementation and compliance
+Roles of the Board Roles of the CEO Policy-Making: Approve a process for developing program policies for the organization Approve a process for periodically developing/reviewing WCB priorities for legislative or regulatory changes Ensure recommended legislative and regulatory changes are consistent with the strategic direction of the organization and the WSIS Policy-Making: Create the process for developing program policies, for Board approval Recommend program policies for the consideration of the Board Advise the Board on issues arising from legislation and regulations and recommend changes for the consideration of the Board Recommend inter-jurisdictional agreements for Board approval Decision-Making: Approve program policies Approve recommendations to government for legislative or regulatory changes Approve entering into inter-jurisdictional agreements Decision-Making: Implement the approved policies Implement inter-jurisdictional agreements Monitoring: Receive annual report from CEO re compliance with statutory (Workers, Compensation Act) compliance (en route to inclusion of that information in WSIS report) Exception reporting through CEO Reports at Board meetings of any significant actual Monitoring: Regular monitoring of legal and regulatory requirements, program policies and interjurisdictional agreement implementation and compliance